 b) Growth in Length: The primary function of apical meristems is to promote the elongation of stems and roots.
 This lengthening occurs through continuous cell division at the meristem, leading to the addition of new cells to the plant body.

-c) Cell Differentiation: As cells produced by the apical meristem undergo division, they also differentiate into specialized cell types that will contribute to various plant tissues.
+c) Cell Differentiation: As cells produced by the apical meristem undergo division, they also differentiate into specialised cell types that will contribute to various plant tissues.
 These tissues include dermal, ground, and vascular tissues, which collectively form the structural components of the plant.

 d) Protection: The delicate apical meristem is often protected by young leaves or root caps.
 These protective structures help shield the meristem from damage as the plant grows and interacts with its environment.